Get Into Johns Hopkins University

 Campus Life

 There are over 400 student organizations and 20 athletic teams at Johns Hopkins, which makes for a lively campus culture, and over half of the undergraduates choose to play intramural or club sports.
-The division I men’s and women’s lacrosse teams boast especially impressive records; the JHU men’s lacrosse team has won 44 national titles and has a loyal fan following.
+The division I men’s and women’s lacrosse teams boast especially impressive records; the JHU men’s lacrosse team has won 44 national titles and has a loyal fan base.
 Students also look forward to the annual festival, Spring Fair, which is a three-day celebration with food, games, and activities.
 More than 1,400 students participate in Greek life, another major social force on campus.

 The primary campus for undergraduates, the Homewood Campus, is a 140-acre campus that houses the School of Engineering and the School of Arts & Sciences.
-Freshman and sophomores are required to live on campus, and the majority of their classes take place at Homewood.
+Freshmen and sophomores are required to live on campus, and the majority of their classes take place at Homewood.
 There are also research labs, two libraries, athletic facilities, and dining halls on this campus, which includes an iconic clock tower and green quads to give a traditional campus feel.

 For students who want to study abroad, Hopkins offers two options: departmental programs and approved programs.
 Students can improve their language proficiency or pursue an academic interest with JHU professors, using their courses abroad to get major or minor credit.